5l1v3r1/PublicVersion-HeathenRat/README.md

 * -Small changes with the UI
 * -Added dependencies in a folder with same name
 * -Added SwapMouse Buttons Functions
+* -Added DoubleClic event in File Manager to go on in folders

 LAST UPDATE FROM 17-02-2020 22:42 :